jiridj/classic-models-api/README.md

 ## 🎯 Overview

-This is a **demo application** that showcases a complete REST API implementation using Django and Django REST Framework.
-The application is built on the Classic Models database, which is a well-known sample database used for learning SQL and database design.
+This demo application showcases a complete REST API implementation using Django and Django REST Framework.
+Built on the Classic Models database, a well-known sample database used for learning SQL and database design.

 ### Key Features